Aarhus-Psychiatry-Research/CARE-ML/README.md

 ### 2.2 Aggregation functions
 When multiple feature values occur within a lookbehind window, there are several ways we can aggregate them.
 The figuer figure denotes how features can be "flattened" when multiple data entries exist within a lookbehind window.
-In the blue lookbehind, the three hospital contactsoccur and these entries are aggregated into a tabular format by counting the number of contacts and summing the duration (in hours).
-Similarly, two values appear in the green lookbehind window, which is also aggregated as the count of hospital contacts and the sum of hours.
+In the blue lookbehind, the three suicide risk assessments are completed and logged.
+These entries are aggregated into a tabular format by counting the number of risk scores and summing scores.
+Similarly, two scores appear in the green lookbehind window, which is also aggregated as the count of risk scores and the sum of scores.

 <img src="docs/figures/feature_flattening.jpg" alt= "" class="center" width="60%" height="60%">